 You don’t have to camp in Joshua Tree National Park to explore it properly, but I highly recommend trying it!
 Sunrises and sunsets are magical in the park, and night time is one of the best times to explore, even if you’re just walking the campground road and admiring the stars.
-I can’t speak for every single one of the nine developed campgrounds within Joshua Tree, but I can give you a few tips based on our experiences — we have visited most of the campgrounds in Joshua Tree, looking for the perfect spot, and as long as you bring plenty of water (for drinking, washing, and cooking), I highly recommend Jumbo Rocks Campground for families.
+I can’t speak for every single one of the nine developed campgrounds within Joshua Tree, but I can give you a few tips based on our experiences — we have visited most of the campgrounds looking for the perfect spot, and as long as you bring plenty of water (for drinking, washing, and cooking), I highly recommend Jumbo Rocks Campground for families.
 In my humble opinion, it’s the best of Joshua Tree camping.
 Here’s why:

 The Lowdown on Jumbo Rocks Campground

-It’s a surreal landscape in the heart of the park and has 124 campsites that provide ample space and privacy.
+Jumbo Rocks Campground encompasses a surreal landscape in the heart of the park and has 124 campsites that provide ample space and privacy.
 You can’t make a reservation, but as long as you get to the park before noon, you should be able to score a site pretty easily.
 Most sites are spacious, nestled into the giant boulders and dotted with Joshua trees for privacy.
-The endless fields of boulders provide an incredible backdrop for photos, and adventurous kids (and adults) will love exploring here.
+The endless fields of boulders provide an incredible backdrop for photos, and adventurous kids (and adults) will love exploring the campground.

-Jumbo Rocks Campground is centrally located in heart of the park.
-The Skull Rock Nature trail begins and ends in the campground, and many of our favorite family-friendly hikes and adventures are just a short drive away.
+Jumbo Rocks Campground is centrally located in the heart of the park.
+The Skull Rock Nature trail begins and ends in Jumbo Rocks, and many of our favorite Joshua Tree hiking trails and adventures are just a short drive away.
 The town of Joshua Tree (our favorite for eating out) is 23 miles away, and the town of Twentynine Palms is just 13 miles.
-We really loved sites #14, 15, and 16, but most of the campsites are equally awesome.
+We really loved sites #14, 15, and 16 in Jumbo Rocks Campground, but most of the campsites are equally awesome.

-There are a few reasons why you may want to choose another campground over Jumbo Rocks.
-If the weather promises to be chilly through the night, you might check out Cottonwood Springs, which is a good 10 degrees warmer than the more northern campgrounds.
+There are a few reasons why you may want to choose another campground over Jumbo Rocks Campground.
+If the weather promises to be chilly through the night, you might want to pitch your tent in Cottonwood Springs, which is a good 10 degrees warmer than the more northern campgrounds.
 If running water is a necessity, choose Cottonwood Springs or Black Rock Campground.
 There is no running water at Jumbo Rocks Campground.
 We filled up several jugs at the visitor center.

 An important note: There is no firewood available in Joshua Tree National Park, so if you’ve got visions of campfires and s’mores dancing in your head, be sure to bring your own firewood into the park.
 You can buy bundles of wood at local gas stations and grocery stores.

-Best Hikes for Families in Joshua Tree National Park
+Best Hikes in Joshua Tree for Families with Kids

 Joshua Tree National park has some of the best and most family-friendly hikes anywhere.
-The following trails are relatively easy and fun for all ages.
-They are all under two miles, and without huge elevation gains.
+The following Joshua Tree hiking trails are relatively easy and fun for all ages.
+They are all under two miles and without huge elevation gains.
 If you’re an experienced hiker with older kids, I highly recommend the Lost Horse Mine Loop, which I’m not including in this list.
-All of these hikes are located in the Mojave Desert section of the park, not far from Jumbo Rocks Campground.
+All of these Joshua Tree hikes are located in the Mojave Desert section of the park, not far from Jumbo Rocks Campground.

 - Live Oak Loop – .9 mile loop -This great little loop is full of cool rock spires and other formations, with lots of nooks for exploring.
 The trail gets its name from the giant (and rare) live oak tree nearby.
 Pack a picnic for this one, and spend some time discovering the Mojave Desert.